 Pymnts also talks about some of the other ways this has helped physical stores expand, as a new revenue stream is opened up for both retailers and their partner vendors.
 Operationally, not only do the stores-within-a-store help retailers save on overhead costs, but the vendor taking up that space also avoids having to invest long-term in a prime space with well-established foot traffic.
 This is crucial because even though long-term investments in these spaces tend to be costly, they’re also highly effective in terms of establishing consistent revenue streams.

 Although the concept can certainly be effective for some retailer-vendor pairs, it’s not for everyone.
 Established and traditional retailers may find it hard to work with startups used to doing things their own way, as presented in an argument by Digiday.
-Stiff rules around necessities such as displays, lighting and signage may stifle startups and create friction in the partnership.
-Other issues such as a lack of preparation on the part of retailers to play host and the fact that large retailers get to keep customer data are also causing smaller brands to think twice.
+Stiff rules around necessities such as displays, lighting, and signage may stifle startups and create friction in the partnership.
+Lack of preparation on the part of retailers and large retailers keeping customer data is causing smaller brands to think twice.
 For both retailers and vendors, considering these potential drawbacks is a huge part of the equation.
 Ultimately, the outcome of these partnerships all depends on the cooperation and efforts both parties are willing to give.

 How Others Make It Work

 If brick & mortar stores want to survive in the digital age, the in-store experience is going to be a key to success.
 Providing a new experience with visitor pop-ups or pop-ins gives shoppers a reason to come back.
-If partners can manage each other’s expectations and deliver their respective promises, both retailers and vendors stand to gain more foot traffic and thus ensure higher revenues – at a relatively low cost to both.
+If partners can manage each other’s expectations and deliver their respective promises, both retailers and vendors stand to gain more foot traffic.
+This ensures higher revenues – at a relatively low cost to both.
 To be successful, the store-within-a-store must provide excellent customer and self-service options.

-A good example is how luxury beauty retailer Cos Bar opened the Cos Bar Lab at six of its 20 stores in order to feature various vendors whose products complemented their own.
-Based on how the vendors perform, Cos Bar plans to eventually expand these partnerships throughout all of its stores, ultimately creating one-stop-shops for all of their customers’ beauty needs.
+Luxury beauty retailer Cos Bar opened the Cos Bar Lab at six of its 20 stores.
+It featured various vendors whose products complemented their own.
+Based on how the vendors perform, Cos Bar plans to eventually expand these partnerships throughout all of its stores.
+This would create one-stop shops for all of their customers’ beauty needs.
 This is just one example of how the store-within-a-store concept can be executed to the benefit of all involved.
 By offering something that can’t exactly be replicated online, retailer-vendor partnerships can provide consumers with more reasons to actually spend money at physical stores.

 Store-Within-A-Store For The Home Furnishings Industry